granzb11/udemy-terraform/README.md

 In this demo, we performed the following:
 1. In `instance.tf`:
-   1. `provisioner "local-exec` - This allows us to run commands on the LOCAL machine but access attributes from the instance.
+   1. `provisioner "local-exec"` - This allows us to run commands on the LOCAL machine but access attributes from the instance.
 As you see in the example, we're going to write out the **private ip** into a file for the instance that gets spun up.
 The file gets created on the LOCAL machine.
    2. `output "ip"` - This allows us to directly display to the console specific attributes from the created instance.